Eagles–Giants rivalry: The Miracle at the Meadowlands/The Fumble: 1978

 On November 19, 1978, at Giants Stadium, the Giants were leading the Eagles 17–12 with 20 seconds remaining.
-Offensive coordinator Bob Gibson called for a running play when all that was needed was for the Giants to take a knee.
+Offensive coordinator Bob Gibson called for a running play when all that was needed was for the Giants to take a knee having previously got run over while kneeling the very prior play.
 The handoff between quarterback Joe Pisarcik and Larry Csonka was fumbled and Eagles cornerback Herman Edwards grabbed the loose ball and returned it for the winning score.
 This play is commonly referred to as The Miracle at the Meadowlands by Eagles fans and just "The Fumble" by Giants fans.

 1981 NFC wild card game

 In 1981, both the Giants and the defending NFC champion Eagles qualified for playoff berths.
 The Eagles hosted the Giants on December 27 in a wild card game.
 The Giants, led by quarterback Scott Brunner and head coach Ray Perkins, took a 20–0 lead in the first quarter.
 The Eagles rallied but never led and the Giants held on to win 27–21.
 The game ended with Scott Brunner kneeling down on the ball, which was revenge for the Joe Pisarcik game some three years earlier.
-The Giants would go on to lose 38-24 to the San Francisco 49ers, the eventual Super Bowl XVI champions.
+The Giants would go on to lose 38–24 to the San Francisco 49ers, the eventual Super Bowl XVI champions.

 1988 division title

 The 1988 NFL season saw both teams competing for the NFC East title.
 On November 20, 1988, the Giants hosted the Eagles with both teams in the running for control over their division.
 The Eagles, led by head coach Buddy Ryan and quarterback Randall Cunningham, fought a tough match to bring the game into overtime with the score tied at 17–17.
 In overtime, Eagles defensive lineman Clyde Simmons carried the ball 15 yards after a blocked Eagles field goal attempt for the game-winning touchdown, completing a season sweep of the Giants.
+This was dubbed the "Forgotten Miracle at the Meadowlands."
 Both teams finished with 10–6 records, but the Eagles won the NFC East due to their head-to-head victories, while the Giants lost the wild card tiebreaker to the Los Angeles Rams and missed the playoffs.
 The Eagles would lose to the Chicago Bears in a game famously known as the Fog Bowl.